 This project consisted of the renovation and expansion of Cleveland Botanical Garden's 1960s-era Garden Center located in the heart of Cleveland's University Circle.

-The three main components of the project included a reconfigured/renovated administration building, a new visitor center, and the iconic 18,000 sq. ft.
-Eleanor Armstrong Smith Glasshouse.
+The three main components of the project included a reconfigured/renovated administration building, a new visitor center, and the iconic 18,000 SF Eleanor Armstrong Smith Glasshouse.

-Other elements of the project include an education wing, the expanded Eleanor Squire library, exhibit galleries, a lecture hall, a dramatic new lobby, a gift shop, a café, new office space, and a 200-space underground parking garage.
+Other elements of the project included an education wing, the expanded Eleanor Squire library, exhibit galleries, a lecture hall, a dramatic new lobby, a gift shop, a café, new office space, and a 200-space underground parking garage.